How to Hang a Heavy Mirror Safely on Any Wall

 What is the safest way to hang heavy mirror over 50 lbs?

-To hang heavy mirror installations over 50 lbs, use a French cleat anchored into two wall studs.
-This distributes weight across the entire cleat length.
+Use a French cleat anchored into two wall studs.
+This spreads the weight evenly across the entire cleat length.

 Can I hang heavy mirror on drywall without studs?